 CNG is widely used in short distance vehicles such as local buses, taxis and private vehicles.
-As at 31 December 2019, we had 12 CNG vehicular refuelling stations, 1 L-CNG vehicular refuelling station and 3 CNG mother stations in Henan Province.
+As at 31 December 2020, we had 12 CNG vehicular refuelling stations, 1 L-CNG vehicular refuelling station and 3 CNG mother stations in Henan Province.

-The CNG business model is well supported by our upstream suppliers primarily consist of PetroChina Company Limited ("PetroChina"), by utilising the West to East Gas Transmission Tunnel (西氣東輸管道) to be supplied to our CNG mother stations, with our own logistics fleet being the major logistic system to the location of our CNG vehicular refuelling stations and the locations of our customers while some of our wholesale customers may also arrange for their own logistics arrangement.
+The CNG business model is well supported by our upstream suppliers primarily consist of PetroChina Company Limited ("PetroChina"), by utilising the West to East Gas Transmission Tunnel (西氣東輸管道) to supply CNG to our CNG mother stations.
+Our own logistics fleet is the major logistic system to transport CNG to the location of our CNG vehicular refuelling stations and the locations of our customers while some of our wholesale customers may also arrange for their own logistics arrangement.
 Our downstream portfolio consists of CNG vehicular refuelling stations and our customers consist of a variety of retail and wholesale customers.

-For the year ended 31 December 2019, the Group has recorded the CNG sales revenue of approximately RMB276.3 million, representing an increase of approximately RMB63.5 million as compared to approximately RMB212.8 million in 2018.
-The increase in revenue was mainly due to the increase in sales volume of CNG during the year.
+For the year ended 31 December 2020, the Group has recorded the CNG sales revenue of approximately RMB189.2 million, representing a decrease of approximately RMB87.1 million as compared to approximately RMB276.3 million in 2019.
+The decrease in revenue was mainly due to the decrease in sales of CNG, which was affected by the Pandemic and the replacement of some of CNG vehicles in the business area to LNG and electric vehicles during the year.